Dannyblazer/task-manager/README.md

 ## Description

 This NestJS application offers a powerful backend API with key features like user authentication, user management, and task management.
-It uses PostgreSQL to store data and provides real-time updates for task creation using WebSocket.
+It uses PostgreSQL to store data and provides real-time updates for task creation using WebSocket(Socket.io).
 The app also includes a Swagger-powered API documentation page, making it easy to explore and interact with the available endpoints.

 ## Installation